Patent Representation Learning via Self-supervision: Evaluation and Results

+\paragraph{DAPFAM family-level retrieval.} We further evaluate on DAPFAM~\cite{ayaou2025dapfam}, a public domain-aware patent retrieval benchmark with 1,247 query families and 45,336 target families.
+Compared with our EPO search-report benchmark, DAPFAM uses patent families rather than individual publications as retrieval units, binary citation-based relevance rather than graded examiner categories, and in-domain/out-of-domain partitions based on IPC3 overlap.
+Following the DAPFAM document-level setting, we encode each query and candidate family using title, abstract, and claims (TAC), and apply the same TAC input to all dense baselines and our models.
+We report nDCG@100 and Recall@100 following the DAPFAM protocol.
+No DAPFAM relevance labels or family links are used during training.
+We also run a title--abstract-only variant as a control aligned with our EPO Abs$\rightarrow$Abs setting and release those results with the evaluation outputs.

-\paragraph{IPC Classification via KNN.} To evaluate global embedding geometry, we perform IPC subclass classification with a $k$-nearest neighbor ($k=10$) classifier.
-We use 30k USPTO patents from 2005–2009 (6k per year), with an 85/15 train/test split from the HUPD dataset~\cite{suzgun2022hupd}.
-Each document is represented by its \textit{TA} embedding, and labels are assigned by majority vote among neighbors.
+\paragraph{IPC subclass classification.} To evaluate whether the learned embeddings preserve technology-domain structure, we perform IPC subclass classification with a $k$-nearest-neighbor classifier using $k=10$.
+We use 30k USPTO patents from HUPD 2005--2009, with an 85/15 train/test split and 555 unique IPC subclasses in total.
+Each patent is represented by its frozen title--abstract embedding, and the predicted label is assigned by majority vote among its nearest neighbors.
+We report Precision@1, which is equivalent to top-1 accuracy in this single-label setting.
+We use KNN rather than a learned linear probe because our goal is to evaluate the geometry of the same frozen embedding space used in the retrieval experiments, without introducing an additional supervised classifier.